RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ## Additional Resources

--   The HTML5 Boilerplate Project has [documentation on the basic HTML structure of a document, including the head.](https://github.com/h5bp/html5-boilerplate/blob/main/docs/html.md)
+-   The HTML5 Boilerplate Project has [documentation on the basic HTML head of a document.](https://github.com/h5bp/html5-boilerplate/blob/main/docs/html.md)
 -   [The 'HEAD' Project](https://github.com/joshbuchea/HEAD) has an exhaustive list of available tags and attributes that could be used in the head.
 -   Harry Roberts has a [great talk on head items and performance.](https://speakerdeck.com/csswizardry/get-your-head-straight)